 Nonresidents are eligible to take title to the U.S. real estate in the name of a U.S. corporation.
 Unlike individual ownership, the corporation does not get the benefit of the 20% maximum tax rate on long-term capital gains.

-If the property is located in Florida, a state income tax of 5.5% of profit in excess of $50,000 must also be paid.
-The overall highest income tax rate for property in Florida held through a U.S. corporation is approximately 38%.
-Compared to the maximum individual tax rate of 20% on the sale of property, the corporate income tax rate is very high.
-This is obviously a disadvantage of U.S. corporate ownership of real estate.
+If the property is located in Florida, a state income tax of 5.5% (4.458% for tax years beginning in 2019, 2020, and 2021) of profit in excess of $50,000 must also be paid.
+The overall highest income tax rate for property in Florida held through a U.S. corporation is approximately 26.5%.
+Compared to the maximum individual tax rate of 20% on the sale of property, the corporate income tax rate of 21% is comparable.
 The potential advantage of U.S. corporate ownership of U.S. real estate is from the standpoint of U.S. estate taxes.
 Although the value of shares in a U.S. corporation owned by a nonresident is generally subject to U.S. estate tax upon the death of the owner, estate tax treaties with certain countries (for example, United Kingdom and Germany) provide for an exemption of these shares from the U.S. estate tax.
 This can be a substantial benefit for those nonresidents who qualify.

 Foreign Corporate Ownership